eleemosynator/writeups/white_rabbit/readme.md

 the first character of `buf` as the current state and the first character of the incoming message (pointer to by `arg_0`) as the input.
-The first segment of the function only accepts states `'\0'`, `'E'` and `'Y'` as valid states, hence we can make the function easier to read by renaming the targets of the corresponding branches:
+The first segment of the function only accepts states `'\0'`, `'E'` and `'Y'` as valid states, hence we can make the function easier to read by renaming the targets of the corresponding branches (IDA tip: you can rename the target of a jump instruction by putting the cursor on the location name and hitting 'N' - saves having to double-click back and forth):

 ![stage2-states2](./stage2-states-2.png)